 Who is a plumbing-geek?
 Anyone that finds beauty in a well-functioning plumbing system.
-That person you know who actually begins DIY plumbing projects when everything was working.
-The do it yourself plumbing guru everyone calls for advice, they are plumbing geeks.
+That person you know who actually begins DIY plumbing projects when everything was working or the do it yourself plumbing guru everyone calls for advice are both plumbing geeks.

 Because of plumbing's utilitarian nature, function is always more important than form.
 However, beauty and function are always attainable in plumbing.

 One of my first vintage plumbing restoration projects.
 Pretty isn't it?

 Plumbing should be essentially out-of-mind.
 You may not notice good plumbing but you always notice plumbing that doesn't work as it should.
 For example, you should NEVER have to explain to a guest how to use your plumbing... "just jiggle the handle three times."